erpushpinderrana/erpushpinderrana/README.md

 I am Pushpinder, a Drupal architect, coder, and self-proclaimed developer who specializes in backend development.
 I love working in Drupal.
 Currently, working in various roles such as a Full Stack Developer, Drupal Architect, and Technical Lead on various projects.

+👋 Hi there!
+I'm Pushpinder, a seasoned Web Developer with over 20 years of experience in crafting robust and innovative web solutions.
+I'm passionate about building user-friendly interfaces and scalable backend systems that drive business growth.

+💼 Currently, I work as a Technology Manager at Appnovation, where I lead a team of developers in creating cutting-edge web applications.
+Prior to this, I've held various roles in both startups and established companies, honing my skills across the full stack.

+🚀 My expertise lies in CMS, Drupal, Contentful, DevOps (including Cloud Services like AWS and GCP), as well as backend technologies such as Node.js, Python, and PHP.
+I'm proficient in Web Development and I'm well-versed in open source CMS like Wordpress.

+🔧 In addition to my technical skills, I'm a strong advocate for best practices in web development, including accessibility, performance optimization, and security.
+I thrive in collaborative environments and enjoy mentoring junior developers to help them grow in their careers.

+📫 Let's connect!
+Feel free to reach out to me here on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/erpushpinderrana/)/[Twitter](https://twitter.com/er_pushpinder)/Your preferred social media platform] to discuss exciting opportunities or collaborate on interesting projects.

 Want to know more about me?
 Check out my [Drupal Portfolio](https://www.drupal.org/u/erpushpinderrana).

 <!---